Supply Chain Management

 Exclusion of suppliers from the contracting process:

-Copel, in accordance with Federal Law No. 13,303/2016 and Federal Law No. 14,133/2021, requires that participants in the bidding process provide proof of minimum qualification related to ESG, such as legal, fiscal and labor, economic-financial, and technical compliance.
-In technical qualification, the requirements are specific for each type of material or service to be contracted, such as: for contracting products or services that have an environmental or social impact, certifications or certificates from the competent authorities are required, which must attest that the product or service is supplied/provided within the required socio-environmental parameters.
-In addition, in the technical qualification, certificates of technical capacity are required, provided by other companies, which affirm the experience and quality of the services or products object of the contract.
+In technical qualification, the requirements are specific for each type of material or service to be contracted.
+For products or services that have an environmental or social impact, certifications or attestations from the competent bodies are required, which prove the conformity of the product or service with the required socio-environmental parameters.
+In addition, certificates of technical capacity, issued by other companies, are required, which attest to the experience and quality of the services or products covered by the contract.

 Social and environmental risks, included in the operational risk category, are those related to the impacts of Copel’s operations on society and the environment, which may generate regulatory and financial liabilities and affect the Company’s reputation.
 This risk is also related to environmental and social impacts on Copel’s operations, such as the effects of severe weather, dam rupture, scarcity of natural resources, mobilization of communities or health crises, which may affect the performance of operations and services provided, causing losses to Copel.

-In compliance with the legislation, and in order to guide and establish responsibilities for the areas responsible in the Company and for suppliers, in all hiring, it is evaluated the need to prepare a matrix of risks and responsibilities, which considers, in addition to strategic aspects related to the purpose of the hiring, aspects of social and environmental responsibility, provided for in the Sustainability Policy, Environmental Policy, Human Rights Policy and other corporate policies of Copel.
+In compliance with the legislation, and in order to guide and establish responsibilities for the areas responsible in the Company and for suppliers, in all hiring, it is evaluated the need to prepare a matrix of risks and responsibilities, which considers, in addition to strategic aspects related to the purpose of the hiring, aspects of social and environmental responsibility, provided for in the Sustainability Policy and other corporate policies of Copel.

 The results obtained with the application of the Risks and Responsibilities Matrix serve as guidance for the identification of the major points of attention in the execution of the contract and the severity of their materialization.

-Among the risks related to the supply chain, the following stand out: accidents with employees; accidents or damages to the population; installations and precarious work conditions.
+Among the risks related to the supply chain, the following stand out: accidents involving employees; accidents or damage to the population; socio-environmental compliance; integrity (corruption and bribery); precarious facilities and working conditions.

 Especially in the economic-social dimension, there are risks related to Copel’s economic-financial dependence, legal obligations, tax, social and labor charges, and salaries and additional payments.

 The risks related to the environment involve non-compliance with environmental legislation, inadequate origin of inputs and deficiency in waste treatment.
-Copel seeks to mitigate these risks by determining strict contracting rules, reaffirming its commitment to sustainable development.
+Copel seeks to mitigate these risks by determining strict contracting rules, therefore, only suppliers with the best ESG performance will be chosen when selecting suppliers and awarding contracts, reaffirming the commitment to sustainable development.

 In order to direct management actions with its suppliers more efficiently, Copel identifies those whose inputs or services are considered critical for the Company.